 Here are a few articles focusing on timing and frequency.

 I have a quick video to show you how to start using the Trello Social Media Template I’m sharing with you.
-If you are completely new to Trello you may want to take a look at their Start Guide to get familiar with the basics.
+If you are completely new to Trello you may want to grab my Trello 101 course to get familiar with the basics.

 Use the Get Your Social Media Organized Worksheet, to get your schedule together.